 The spinal cord starts at the base of the brain, runs throughout the cervical and thoracic spine, and typically ends at the lower part of the thoracic spine.

 Because the lumbar spine has no spinal cord and has a large amount of space for the nerve roots, even serious conditions—such as a large disc herniation—do not typically cause paraplegia (loss of motor function in the legs).

-The spinal cord can be divided into segments according to the nerve roots that branch off of it.
-Nerves along the cord consists of:
+The spinal cord can be divided into segments according to the nerve roots that branch off from it.
+There are a total of: